1jour1vin

 "A rare, deliciously complex vintage"

-Les Derniers États d'Âme is a white wine that reveals a vegetal character, with subtle notes of white pepper and pine sap.
+Les Derniers États d'Âme is a white wine that reveals a vegetal character, with subtle notes of white pepper and pine sap intertwining.
 Tasting this wine offers a delightful sensory experience, balancing freshness and harmony.
-Please note: limited quantities available.
+Please note: quantities are limited.

 Buy Mas Jullien wines at the best price in a private sale!